 Deafness in Pets

-We all know that with growing age our bodies start to lose some biological functions we take for granted in our earlier years.
+We all know that our bodies start to lose some biological functions we take for granted in our earlier years with growing age.
 One example of this is the ability to hear.
 In humans, hearing loss is often associated with environmental exposure to loud sounds.
 Like us, pets can also suffer from hearing loss.
-There are many possible causes for hearing loss in dogs and cats, ranging from genetic conditions and infections, to nerve damage and even cancer.
+There are many possible causes for hearing loss in dogs and cats, ranging from genetic conditions and infections to nerve damage and even cancer.
 In the following article, we will discuss some of the causes of hearing loss in pets.

 Causes of Deafness in Dogs and Cats

-By about two weeks of age, the ear canals of puppies and kittens begin to open, and they can begin to hear for the very first time.
-By about 8 weeks of age, the hearing mechanism matures.
+By about two weeks of age, the ear canals of puppies and kittens begin to open, and they can start to hear for the first time.
+By about eight weeks of age, the hearing mechanism matures.
 When a genetic abnormality results in incomplete development of these structures, deafness can result.
 Congenital deafness has been linked to certain breeds and coat colors of dogs and cats:

 1) Dominant Merle or Dapple Genes of the Collie, Dachshund, Great Dane, and Shetland Sheepdog.
-It is important to note that Merle or Dapple does not refer to a specific color, but rather a coat pattern which is described as mottled or patchy in nature.
+It is important to note that Merle or Dapple does not refer to a specific color but rather a coat pattern described as mottled or patchy.
 Blue or odd-colored eyes are also a feature of Merle of Dapple Colored dogs.